The Elizabeth Bishop Wine Resource Center

 • People whose goal is to enter the wine trade

-Boston University certification is provided upon successful completion of Levels 2, 3, and 4, enhancing one's opportunity to work in the wine industry.
+A certificate from Boston University is provided upon successful completion of each Level 1 through 4, enhancing one’s opportunity to work in the wine industry.
 The knowledge obtained through these courses will prove invaluable, even for those already in the industry.

 Learn from Expert Instructors